WHAT TYPE OF WOOD BAT DO I NEED?

 - More likely to break in the handle when a player is “jammed” by inside pitches that they hit down the handle, away from the barrel of the bat.

 - Flexes in one direction, but not so much when hit on the side of the engraving or the side opposite the engraving.

-Take Away: A hitter should know that an ash bat crafted by Phoenix Bats is going to have straighter grains from end to end and better spacing between grains than what you'll find at your big box store.
+Take Away: Ash bats crafted by Phoenix Bats have straighter grains from end to end than what you'll find at your big box store.
 Straight grain equals more durability.
-Even if you decide that an ash bat does not fit your hitting style, the Phoenix Challenge gives you the opportunity to return it within 10 days of your purchase.
+But a hitter must have the most discipline with an ash bat as to hitting the ball on the proper "side" of the bat (with logo facing the sky upon contact).
+Even if you decide that an ash bat does not fit your hitting style, the Phoenix Risk Free Guarantee gives you the opportunity to return it within 10 days of your purchase.

 THE BIGGEST PROBLEM FACING ASH BATS

 The bigger problem facing ash bats may go back to their roots, literally.
 Ash trees are starting to disappear from the North American landscape because of a pesky insect known as the Emerald Ash Borer, which is spreading and killing ash trees from Mississippi to Michigan.
 However, as long as Northern White Ash trees continue to grow, Phoenix will continue to make high quality ash bats because of the benefits they provide hitters of all skill levels.

 New to the game?
 Can't decide which bat to go with?